samcraigjohnson/notification-service/README.md

 ## Notes

 I created a simple example of how this would work and hosted it on [notifications.pech0rin.com](http://notifications.pech0rin.com).
-The code that is running lives here.
+The code that is running lives in this git repository.

 There are a few things missing in the live example:
 - Enable/Disable notifications